 MB: How did your family react to your music and your status as rock star?

 J: I think they like it.
 We played in Helsinki two weeks ago, and my parents were there.
 My father was just like a teenager again, drinking beer and watching us play.

 They were happy because everything looked very good, the lights were nice and we had pyros… It’s a good show, even if you don’t like the music,, it’s entertaining, because we’re moving a lot!

 MB: Any messages for your fans?

-J: I hope to go there as soon as possible; it has always been great.
+J: I hope to see you all as soon as possible; it’s always been great.